 - Bloggers who want full control over their blog.

 WordPress.com has hosted version of WordPress.
 In this, you have limited access to your blog.
 In this blogging platform, you can’t have full control over your blog.
 You can’t install plugins.
-For premium designs, you need to pay for it.
+For premium designs, you need to pay for them.

 - You can’t install custom plugins or themes